 Turning inefficient meetings into productive ones is not hard.
 It just requires a little more planning than sending out a Google invite to your entire team.

-The most common cause of ineffective meetings is a lack of planning.
+The most common cause of ineffective meetings is a lack of having effective meeting guidelines.
 If you have a problem you need to solve or a topic you need to discuss, it’s very easy to just get everyone into the room and go at it.
 But what exactly will happen in the room?
 Should everyone even be there?
 These are the questions most managers fail to address.
 And that results in people sitting through pointless meetings instead of accomplishing impactful tasks that achieve your team’s goals.

 Effective meetings and where to find them?